tairqaldy/BizDev.kz/README.md

 # **BizDev.kz** 🚀
 ### *AI-Powered Solution for Organizational Change Management*

 Welcome to **BizDev.kz**, an AI-powered project developed under the **Qaldy AI** initiative.
-This platform focuses on improving **organizational change management** for government agencies in Kazakhstan through intelligent tools and streamlined workflows.
+This platform focuses on improving **organizational change management** for organizations businesses in Kazakhstan through intelligent tools and streamlined workflows.

 ---